venamax/dataincubator/SQL/README.md

 2. The definition of a violation changes with time.
 For example, 10A can mean two different things "Toilet facility not maintained ..." or "Vermin or other live animal present ..." when things were prior to 2003.
-To deal with this, you should only work with violation codes which have over 200 occurrences.
+To deal with this, you should limit your analysis to violations with end date after Jan 1, 2014.
 3. The ratios don't mean much when the number of violations of a given type and for a specific category are not large (why not?).
 Be sure to filter these out.
 We chose 100 as our cutoff.